ohmybash/oh-my-bash/themes/nekolight/README.md

 # NekoLight prompt theme

-Nekolight is a starship-based oh my bash prompt theme designed to be simple and lightweight.
+Nekolight is an Oh-My-Bash prompt theme inspired by Starship and designed to be simple and lightweight.

 ## 🚀 Installation